-The field of management has become such a popular career option that majority of students are pursuing the course without a clear idea of what they wish to do next.
-Getting an MBA degree is not the hard part and neither is the end of your journey.
-On the contrary, it's the start of numerous challenges that you are to face the day you graduate from your b-school.
-You'll first have to find yourself good job or you might choose to pursue some other higher education degree such as Ph.D.
-MBA graduate need not perceive themselves only as future managers there are plenty of opportunities that they can avail for themselves.
+The field of management is a popular career option that majority of students choose without realising their true career aspirations.
+Getting an MBA degree is not the hard part and neither is completing the course.
+In fact, it is the beginning of numerous challenges that awaits from the day you graduate from your B-school.
+The search for a good job or the decision to pursue another higher education degree such as Ph.D. is one tough choice.
+Thus, MBA graduates shall not restrict themselves to the option of eventually becoming a future managers, rather, they should broaden their perspective towards the sea of opportunities that remains unexplored.

 Does an MBA degree ensure a job?